 Why You Want to Go: With big competition on the East and West Coasts, Chicago is too often overlooked for its phenomenal food.
 Taste of Chicago is undeniably one of the summer’s best food festivals, with over 50 restaurants represented and countless food choices.
 It also has a great concert series (2015 headliners include Weezer and Erykah Badu), making it a summer event with something for everyone.

 First Thing to Eat: Don’t be shy… grab a Chicago-Style Hot Dog and enjoy!

 Where: Aspen, CO

 Why You Want to Go: Held in picturesque Colorado, the Aspen Food & Wine Classic is a food festival for the foodie who enjoys the finer things in life.
 Sip and snack on some serious haute cuisine against a stunning mountainscape.
-Your favorite celebrity chefs will be there (Andrew Zimmern, Giada De Laurentiis and Jose Andres are just three of the fifty-two on the guest list), and you’ll get a chance to sample some of their signature fare.
+Your favorite celebrity chefs will be there (Andrew Zimmern, Carla Hall and Tyler Florence are just some on the celeb chef packed guest list), and you’ll get a chance to sample some of their signature fare.
 For the athletically minded food fan, there’s also a celebrity chef 5K you can run.

 First Thing to Eat: Why wait?
 Give one of the Classic Recipes a try at home today.